Scrolling UX Best Practices To Improve Your User's Journey

 One of the main goals of UX design is to keep end users engaged with your site or app as long as possible.
 Scrolling fatigue can interfere with this engagement and result in an abrupt ending to their experience.
 Scrolling fatigue happens when someone becomes frustrated, bored or tired with the content in front of them.

 For example, use eye-catching images to break up lengthy content or rope people in the right away by filling them in on the purpose of your content and giving them a reason to keep their finger moving.
+Implementing scrolling UX best practices can significantly enhance user engagement and reduce scrolling fatigue.

 Avoid the False Bottom Illusion